 The main factor that influences parental happiness is money.
 Researchers found that having children increased happiness when financial problems were removed.

-In 2015, the average cost of raising a child in the U.S. was more than $233,000 (according to the most recent Consumer Expenditures Survey data by the USDA).
-In January, It estimated the average American household with children spends approximately $11,000 annually in direct and indirect child-care costs.
+In 2015, the average cost of raising a child in the U.S. was more than $233,000 (according to the USDA’s most recent Consumer Expenditures Survey data).
+CNBC Make It reported that an average American family with children spends approximately $11,000 annually in direct and indirect child-care costs.

-Additionally, the United States has a social structure that makes parenthood extremely difficult.
+Glass also stated that the United States has a social structure that makes parenthood difficult.

-In 2017, a study showed that parents in the U.S. were less happy than those in developed countries that have more generous family policies such as paid parental leaves.
+In 2017, a study showed that parents in the U.S. were less happy than those in developed countries with more generous family policies such as paid parental leaves.
 For example, parents who give birth in Finland receive a box of baby products and 164 days of paid leave.

-Most of the time, childfree adults, those who have made a clear and deliberate choice to leave parenthood, may be able to have more freedom, money, and time to pursue activities that are fulfilling.
+Blackstone states that childfree adults, which are people who have made a clear and deliberate choice not to have children, may be able to have more time, money, and freedom to pursue the things they love.

 Nonparents can spend their money in ways that have been proven to increase happiness.
 This includes putting money towards personal growth and connecting with others.

-People who choose to be childless by choice tend to give more money to causes they care about and plan for their old age.
+People who choose to be childless tend to give more money to causes they care about and plan for their old age.

 It’s more than just happiness.